The Sign of Three Pears

 Most honored lady,

-Please excuse my audacity in approaching you, even at so great a distance, without prior announcement, agreement, or introduction.
-I can only surmise how busy someone with your wide and varied interests must be; I trust you will forgive my intrusion once I make the nature of my business plain.
+Please excuse my audacity in approaching you, even at so great a distance, without prior introduction.
+I can only surmise how busy someone with your wide and varied interests must be; I trust you will forgive my intrusion once I make its matter plain.

-I am writing to you at this time because I have recently come into possession of certain letters whose disposition I believe may be of substantial—nay, of material—interest to you.
-It is my belief that public knowledge of these letters would be deleterious to Your Grace’s reputation; I am therefore hopeful that some mutually agreeable arrangement for their disposition or destruction can be found.
+I am writing to you at this time because I have recently come into possession of certain letters whose disposition I believe may be of substantial interest to you.
+It is my belief that public knowledge of these letters would be a stain upon Your Grace’s reputation; I am therefore hopeful that some mutually agreeable arrangement for their disposition or destruction can be found.

-The matter is this: for the past year, I have been preparing an Argument to place before the Governors of the University, in the hope that they will consider it worthy cause to admit me to the rank of Scholar Ordinary.
-At the advice of Her Grace, the Balance Petcharatiriv, who has presided over this College for the past six years, I selected as the subject of my Argument the causes and conduct of the rebellion in Uws in YS 1224-26.
-“Half of the survivors wound up here when it was all over,” (if I may quote Her Grace Petcharatiriv directly), “And half of them are still alive, so why not ask them what they thought it was all about?”
+The matter is this: for the past year, I have been preparing an Argument to place before the governors of the Collegium in the hope that they will me worthy of elevation to the rank of Scholar Ordinary.
+At the advice the Balance Petcharatiriv, I selected as the subject of my Argument the causes of the rebellion in Uws in YS 1224-26.
+“Half of the survivors wound up here when it was all over,” (if I may quote the Balance directly), “And half of them are still alive, so why not ask them what they thought it was all about?”

-Accordingly, I have spent these past months traipsing from one bastion of tattered grandeur to another in order to ask a succession of exiled landgrafs and faded knights-justiciar whether they had felt threatened by Yuriy II Barsadov’s administrative reforms, how they had first learned that the Pelkoys and Berions had raised the old Sarkoszy banner, why they had decided to put on rebel ribbons, &c.
+Accordingly, I have spent these past months traipsing from one bastion of tattered grandeur to another in order to ask a succession of exiled landgrafs and faded knights-justiciar whether they had felt threatened by Yuriy II Barsadov’s administrative reforms, when they first learned that the Pelkoys and Berions had raised the old Sarkoszy banner, why they decided to put on rebel ribbons, &c.

-It was on one of these visits that I came into possession of the letters to which I alluded earlier, the first pages of which I have faithfully copied and appended to this letter of mine.
+It was on one of these visits that I came into possession of the letters to which I alluded earlier, the first pages of which I have faithfully copied and appended to this of mine.
 In between draughts of a particularly pungent home-brewed otrava, their owner informed me that in the years prior to the rebellion, it had been his honor to serve as a knight-warden in the Pelkoy domains in the south of Uws.
-Early in 1224, his patrol intercepted a Darpani courier, in whose possession he discovered several letters he felt would be of interest to his lord, the Knight Justiciar Sir Georgiy Chorichiakov.
-Upon his return to Nevy Rav, however, he discovered that Sir Georgiy had raised the flag of rebellion.
-In the confusion, he claims, he set the letters aside, only thinking of them again these twenty-five years later when prompted by my questions.
+Early in 1224, his patrol intercepted a badly wounded Darpani, in whose possession he discovered several letters.
+In the confusion of that spring, he claims, he set the letters aside, only thinking of them again these twenty-five years later when prompted by my questions.

 The letters are, to wit:

-Item, from the mysterious “Gentleman” who authored the infamous travelogue, The Customs, Laws, and Language of Northern Praczedt: A Guide For Those So Fortunate As To Have Been Born Elsewhere.
+Item, from a “Gentleman”, written in the style of that scurrilous travelogue, The Customs, Laws, and Language of Northern Praczedt: A Guide For Those So Fortunate As To Have Been Born Elsewhere.
 This appears to prove that the “Gentleman” was Sir Josep Antonikov Pelkoy, later husband of Her Grace the Duchess of Anyalcze.

-Item, and of most immediate interest, from a Gifted horse named Sweet, put to paper with interjections by someone named Buckle (most probably the Darpani courier whom the letter’s possessor intercepted).
-The letter’s intended recipient is not named, but is addressed as “Mistress”, a title by which, as all Cherne knows, agents in your employ often use for you.
+Item, and of most immediate interest, from a Gifted horse named Sweet, put to paper with interjections by someone named Buckle (most probably the Darpani courier mentioned above).
+The letter’s intended recipient is not named, but is addressed as “Mistress”, a title which, as all Cherne knows, agents in your employ often use for you.

 This third letter is what has prompted mine to you.
-If you were in fact the one for whom the letter was written, it suggests that you did not simply take an interest in the events of YS 1224, as you said in your communication to His Majesty Yuriy II after the rebels’ defeat.
-Instead, it appears that you were in fact inciting the rebels by intercepting and altering their communication.
-Since reading these letters, I have found it impossible not to speculate on how His Majesty’s heirs would react to this knowledge.
+If you were in fact the one for whom the letter was written, it suggests that you did not simply observe the events of YS 1224.
+I have found it impossible not to speculate on how His Majesty’s heirs would react to this revelation.
 At the least,

 The Lady Kembe,